Sarah is a PhD Candidate (ESRC and WMG Research Fellow) and Associate Tutor, working on Anglo-American Cyber Security and cryptography.

 Beyond acadedmia, Sarah is an Associate of the 'Cyber Policy Centre.'

-Previously working across law enforcement and local government, she has an interest in encouraging engagement between academia and industry, particularly cyber education.
+Previously working across law enforcement and local government, she has an interest in encouraging engagement between academia, government and industry, particularly cyber education.

 Any queries, please e-mail.